This is my little Crew Chief application, which works for PCars and RaceRoom.

 Known Issues Which Aren't Fixable

-Project Cars doesn't send opponent laptime data, so the app has to time their laps.
+1: The shared memory data doesn't include opponent laptime data, so the app has to time their laps.
 In practice and qual sessions this is fairly reliable (because the app can use the time remaining in the session, sent by the game, for its 'clock' when timing).
 In race sessions with a fixed number of laps the app has nothing it can use as a clock to time the laps, so times them itself.
 This can lead to opponent lap / sector time inaccuracies if the player pauses the game (the app's clock is still running).

-Project Cars doesn't send opponent car class data, so the app has to assume that all drivers in the race are in the same car class.
+2: The shared memory data doesn't include opponent car class information, so the app will assume that every car in the race is the same class as the player's car.
 For multiclass races, all pace and other reports will be relative to the overall leader / fastest car.

 Windows 7 and 8 / 8.1 users will need to install .net 4.5 to use the app.
 This is already part of windows 10.
 Download the installer, run it, start the app and download the sound packs from the app.
 Enable share memory or UDP in PCars (both work well).
 Select a game from the list at the top right.
 Click the "Start Application" button.
 Then fire up the game and be amazed at my poor voice acting.